 The Esbit Stainless Steel Solid Fuel Stove with pot boiling water.
 This picture was taken in a sheltered area with a slight breeze.
 There was very little impact from wind on this unit compared to the Esbit Pocket Stove which impacted quite easily in the same conditions

 Great for couples on a short trip or for solo ultralight hikers

-If you have used the Esbit Stainless Steel Stove or if you have questions, we’d like to hear from you.
-Post your comment or questions below
+If you have used the Esbit Stainless Steel Solid Fuel Stove or if you have questions, we’d like to hear from you.
+Post your comment or question below

 Esbit Stainless Steel Stove in the box straight from the store

 Esbit in its pouch.
 I would recommend putting this pouch in a ziplock bag when you have finished cooking to minimise the fuel smell permeating your pack